-In association with entering into the SPA with the Lender on May 9, 2022 (as described above), the Company has the election to issue Promissory Note Two subject to the Company satisfying, among other things, repaying in full all outstanding obligations under the 2021

-Term Loan within nine months following the First Closing Date.
-As of June 30, 2022, the Company intends to repay all outstanding obligations under the 2021 Term Loan within nine months of the inception of Promissory Note One.
+In association with entering into the SPA with the Lender on May 9, 2022 (as described above), the Company has the election to issue Promissory Note Two subject to the Company satisfying, among other things, repaying in full all outstanding obligations under the 2021 Term Loan within nine months following the First Closing Date.
+As of September 30, 2022, the Company intends to repay all outstanding obligations under the 2021 Term Loan within nine months of the inception of Promissory Note One.
 The Company's final payment to SVB shall include all outstanding principal and accrued and unpaid interest, lender fees and expenses, which will include a final payment of \$2.7 million, and all other sums, if any, that shall have become due and payable hereunder with respect to the 2021 Term Loan.
 The \$2.7 million final payment is being amortized as interest expense over the expected remaining term of the loan.

-The 2021 Term Loan contains certain covenants limiting the ability of the Company to, among other things, incur future debt, transfer assets except for the ordinary course of business, make acquisitions, pay dividends or make other certain restricted payments, or sell assets, subject to certain exceptions, without the prior written consent of the Lender.
+The 2021 Term Loan contains certain covenants limiting the ability of the Company to, among other things, incur future debt, transfer assets except for the ordinary course of business, make acquisitions, pay dividends or make other certain restricted payments, or sell assets, subject to certain exceptions, without the prior written consent of SVB.
 Failure to comply with the covenants and loan requirements may result in an event of default.
-As of June 30, 2022, the Company was in compliance with all restrictive and financial covenants associated with its borrowings.
-In the event of a default, including, among other things, our failure to make any payment when due or our failure to comply with any covenant under the 2021 Term Loan, the Lender may elect to declare all amounts outstanding to be immediately due and payable, and may proceed against the collateral granted to them to secure such indebtedness, including a royalty-free license or other right to use all of our intellectual property without charge.
+As of September 30, 2022, the Company was in compliance with all restrictive and financial covenants associated with its borrowings.
+In the event of a default, including, among other things, our failure to make any payment when due or our failure to comply with any covenant under the 2021 Term Loan, SVB may elect to declare all amounts outstanding to be immediately due and payable, and may proceed against the collateral granted to them to secure such indebtedness, including a royalty-free license or other right to use all of our intellectual property without charge.

-Scheduled principal repayments (maturities) of long-term obligations were as follows (in thousands):
+Scheduled principal repayments (maturities) of long-term obligations were as follows, assuming the exercise of redemptions related to Promissory Note One by the Lender and repayment of the 2021 Term Loan within nine months following the First Closing Date, (in thousands):

-As of J une 30, 2022
+As of September 30, 2022

-Remainder of 2022 \$ 7,023
+Remainder of 2022 \$ 2,010

-2023 14,616
+2023 17,860

-2024 2025 1,647
+2024 1,642

 2025 25

-2026 6
+2026

-2027 and thereafter
+2027 and thereafter -

-Total \$ 23,317
+Total \$ 21,548